Edit simulation scenario

 We can attach attributes to a simulation scenario.
 These attributes may behave as case attributes or event attributes, depending on whether they are modified by one or more tasks (event attributes) or never modified (case attributes).

-Enter the categories and their respective probabilities.
+Enter the attributes and their probabilities.

 Note